bazel-contrib/publish-to-bcr/README.md

       - run: gh release edit "${{ inputs.tag_name }}" --draft=false --repo "${{ github.repository }}"
 ```

-If the reusable release and publish workflows do _not_ run inside of the same workflow run, set `release_artifacts_run_id` to the ID of the run where the release ran.
+The publish workflow downloads artifacts produced by the reusable release workflow by default.
+If the release and publish jobs do _not_ run in the same workflow run, set `release_artifacts_run_id` to the ID of the run where the release ran (see workflow [docs](./.github/workflows/publish.yaml)).

-## Reporting issues

-Create an issue in this repository for support.

 ## LEGACY GitHub App